 We offer a small number of winter clerkship positions in our Sydney office.
 The clerkship will take place during the mid-semester break; however we will be flexible on dates for those studying in trimesters.

 Applications for this program open in April.
 We will not be offering a summer clerkship opportunity in our Sydney office this year.

 Applications for the Melbourne vacation clerkship opportunities for summer 2020 and winter 2021 are now open and will close on 23 August (11:59 AEST)

 To submit your application, please read further details on our process as outlined below and then click here

 We consider penultimate, final years and international students for our clerkship opportunities.

 To apply for any of our opportunities, you will need to complete a brief online application form, which will include uploading your CV, transcripts and covering letter.
 The covering letter is your opportunity to explain in your own words why you wish to pursue a career in commercial law at White & Case.
-Consider including why you think you would make a suitable vacation clerk at the Firm.

 Assessment and video interview